Discover the “New Argentina”

-Opportunity Travel & Conference Services, Inc. (OT & CS), reserves the right to cancel any trip prior to departure for any reason whatsoever, including insufficient signup or logistical problems that may impede trip operations.
-The refund of all land payments received shall release OT & CS from any further liability.
+Opportunity Travel & Conference Services, Inc. (OT), reserves the right to cancel any trip prior to departure for any reason whatsoever, including insufficient signup or logistical problems that may impede trip operations.
+The refund of the package purchased shall release OT from any further liability.
 A trip canceled due to insufficient signup would normally occur a minimum of one month prior to departure.

 RESPONSIBILITY & LIMITED LIABILTY